-Montenegro: Power utility decreases network electricity losses19.
-May 2015. / SEE Energy News
+Montenegro: Power utility decreases network electricity losses, SEE Energy News

 The total annual loss of electricity in the power system of the Montenegrin Electric Power Industry have been reduced in recent years from 22.5 percent, how much stood in 2009th at 16.7 percent last year.